wp-plugins/rezgo-tour-posts/readme.txt

 ticketing, seo, sitemap, custom post type, rezgo Requires at least: 3.0.0
 Tested up to: 3.3.1
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Rezgo tour inclusion in XML sitemaps
+Include each of your Rezgo tours as custom posts for use in XML sitemaps.

 == Description ==